utkuonursahin/utkuonursahin/README.md

-# Hi there 👋, I'm Utku
+# Utku Onur Şahin
-## **Fullstack Software Engineer | Senior CS Student**
+## **Fullstack Software Engineer**

-• Enthusiastic software developer skilled in both front-end and back-end development.
+• Enthusiastic software developer skilled in both backend and frontend development.

 • With a solid understanding of both frontend and backend application principles, flexible to work with various technologies.

-• CS senior at Başkent University.
+• B.Sc. in Computer Engineering, Başkent University, 2025.

 ## 🌎 Connect with me
 <div style="display: flex; gap: 10px">